-Kate came from a decidedly working-class stock of coal miners and builders on her mother's side.
-Her maternal grandmother, Dorothy Goldsmith, pushed her children to aim high and, as a result, Kate's mother became an airline hostess—at the time, a considerably glamorous job.
+On her mother's side, Kate came from a decidedly working-class stock of coal miners and builders.
+Her maternal grandmother, Dorothy Goldsmith, pushed her children to aim high.
+As a result, Kate's mother became an airline hostess—at the time, a considerably glamorous job.

-It was on this job at British Airways that Carole met Michael Middleton, a dispatcher, whose wealthy family hails from Leeds and which has ties to British aristocracy.
+It was on this job at British Airways that Carole met Michael Middleton, an airline dispatcher, whose wealthy family hails from Leeds and which has ties to British aristocracy.
 The couple married soon after.

-In 1987, Carole and Michael founded a mail-order party goods company.
+In 1987, her parents founded a mail-order party goods company.
 The business was a surprise success, eventually making the Middleton family multi-millionaires.

 Prince William and Kate Middleton

-But in 2002, Middleton appeared in an exclusive fashion-show fundraiser wearing a revealing dress.
-William was also present at the charity event, and became intrigued and interested in Kate in a new way.
-He attempted to engage her romantically that evening but, still in a relationship with Finch, Middleton spurned the future king's advances.
+In 2002, Middleton appeared in an exclusive fashion-show fundraiser wearing a revealing dress.
+William was also present at the charity event and became intrigued and interested in Kate in a new way.
+He attempted to engage her romantically that evening but, still, in a relationship with Finch, Middleton spurned the future king's advances.

-Middleton's boyfriend graduated at the end of the 2002 school term, and the couple soon parted ways over issues of distance.
-Newly single and entering her sophomore year, Middleton and several friends were invited to share a flat with Prince William, a setting that allowed their budding romance to blossom.
+At the end of the 2002 school term, Middleton's boyfriend graduated, and the couple soon parted ways over issues of distance.
+Newly single and entering her sophomore year, Middleton and several friends were invited to share a flat with William, a setting that allowed their budding romance to blossom.